Allahdad Massacre

-The Allahdad incident was a prominent event in the ambivalent history of Jewish–Muslim relations because an entire community of Jews were forced to convert, and it was one of the first times European Jews intervened on behalf of Iranian Jews.
+While there had been previously been forced conversions and pogroms against Persian Jews in cities such as Shiraz, Isfahan, and Barforush, the Allahdad pogrom was a prominent event in the ambivalent history of Jewish–Muslim relations because an entire community of Jews were forced to convert, and it was one of the first times European Jews intervened on behalf of Iranian Jews.

 The event was first described in Joseph Wolff's 1845 travelogue "Narrative of a mission to Bokhara", in which he wrote:

 On Monday, the 11th of March, I arrived at Askerea, two miles distant from Meshed.
 I had sent on before the King's mehmoondar, and the gholam of the British embassy.
 The first who came to meet me was Mullah Mehdee (Meshiakh), the Jew with whom I had lodged twelve years ago, and who treated me most hospitably when in distress and misery and poverty, previous to the arrival of Abbas Mirza at Meshed, from Nishapoor.